-Observational Properties of the Hot ISM in Early-Type Galaxies
+3 Observational Properties of the Hot ISM in Early-Type Galaxies

 The hot ISM is the dominant phase of the ISM in early-type galaxies (ETGs).
 Its physical and chemical properties are shaped by the processes occurring during the formation and evolution of the host galaxy.
 By measuring the current status of the hot ISM, we can then infer how critical astrophysical processes worked throughout the galaxy's history.
-These processes include AGN feedback, environmental effects (e.g., merger, accretion, and stripping), and star formation and its quenching (e.g., Kim and Pellegrini, 2012 and references therein; see also section "The Hot ISM of Star-Forming Galaxies").
+These processes include AGN feedback, environmental effects (e.g., merger, accretion, and stripping), and star formation and its quenching (e.g., Kim & Pellegrini 2012, and references therein; see also Section 2).
 With state-of-art X-ray observations, we can measure the physical and chemical properties of the hot ISM.
-These measurements put constraints on the global ISM properties, such as X-ray luminosity $(L{X GAS})$, temperature (T_X) , and also chemical abundances (primarily Fe; section "Chemical and Physical Evolution of the Hot ISM").
+These measurements put constraints on the global ISM properties, such as X-ray luminosity ($L{X,GAS}$), temperature (T_X), and also chemical abundances (primarily Fe; Section 2.3).
 We can also study the spatial distributions of these properties and of the physical parameters that we can derive from them: density, entropy, pressure, mass of the hot ISM, and total galaxy mass.
 The observational constraints on these quantities can then be compared with theoretical predictions.
-In this section, we will describe what we have learned from the X-ray observations of hot ISM in ETGs.
+In this Section, we will describe what we have learned from the X-ray observations of hot ISM in ETGs.

-From Discovery with the Einstein Observatory to Chandra and XMM-Newton
+3.1 From Discovery with the Einstein Observatory to Chandra and XMM-Newton

-Since the launch of the Einstein Observatory in 1978, X-ray bright, giant ETGs have been known to host large amounts of hot gas (e.g., Forman et al., 1985; Trinchieri and Fabbiano, 1985).
-Early studies could only measure the integrated X-ray luminosity and temperature of ETGs ($L{X,TOT}$, and T{TOT}), and these measurements were used to constrain the properties of the hot ISM (see the review by Fabbiano, 1989).
-However, the X-ray emission is coming not only from the X-ray-emitting, hot gas but also from X-ray binaries-mostly low-mass X-ray binaries (LMXBs) in the old stellar populations of ETGs (Trinchieri and Fabbiano, 1985).
+Since the launch of the Einstein Observatory in 1978, X-ray bright, giant ETGs have been known to host large amounts of hot gas (e.g., Forman et al. 1985; Trinchieri & Fabbiano 1985).
+Early studies could only measure the integrated X-ray luminosity and temperature of ETGs ($L{X,TOT}$, and T{TOT}), and these measurements were used to constrain the properties of the hot ISM (see the review by Fabbiano 1989).
+However, the X-ray emission is coming not only from the X-ray emitting, hot gas, but also from X-ray binaries-mostly low-mass X-ray binaries (LMXBs) in the old stellar populations of ETGs (Trinchieri & Fabbiano 1985).
 Moreover, active nuclei within the galaxy may also contribute to the X-ray emission, and the X-ray emission of background galaxies and AGNs may contaminate the data.
-While $L{X,TOT}$ is close to $L{X,GAS}$ in gas-rich, X-ray luminous ETGs, there are also gaspoor, X-ray faint ETGs where $L{X,TOT}$ may be dominated by LMXBs (Trinchieri and Fabbiano, 1985).
+While $L{X,TOT}$ is close to

+$L{X,GAS}$ in gas-rich, X-ray luminous ETGs, there are also gas-poor, X-ray faint ETGs where $L{X,TOT}$ may be dominated by LMXBs (Trinchieri & Fabbiano 1985).
 Some ETGs may also host an AGN.